jacewoods/jacewoods.github.io/CS460/Homework5/README.md

 # The Final Product
 Overall, I am comfortable with how a simple database works, and pretty much already was going into this assignment.
 My issues just involved getting it connected successfully, which did take some time, and I am sure that I will run into more issues in the future when we move into more complex database tables that include foreign keys and other elements I'm still not fully comfortable working with at this point.

-Below is a video that sees my code and site in action!
+Below is a video that sees my database and site in action!

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Ia9-NO1SMSE
 " target="_blank"><img src="http://img.youtube.com/vi/Ia9-NO1SMSE/0.jpg"
-alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>
+alt="IMAGE ALT TEXT HERE" width="920" height="690" border="10" /></a>